MoufidAl/Data_Professionals_PowerBI/README.md

-# Data_Professionals_PowerBI
+# Data Professionals PowerBI Visualization
-A Power BI visualization on 650 data professional participants
+A Power BI visualization on 650 data professional participants based on Alex The Analyst tutorial on Youtube!